CURENT/andes/docs/source/index.rst

 second-generation renewable models.
 Models in ANDES have been :ref:`verified
 <verification>` with commercial software.

-..
-    ANDES has high computational performance and is close to that of commercial tools.
-It is compatible with a variety of :ref:`input data formats
-    <input-formats>`, including PSS/E, MATPOWER, and Excel.
-Model documentation is
-    generated using symbolic equations, ensuring that it is always current with the latest development.

 .. panels::
     :card: + intro-card text-center
     :column: col-lg-6 col-md-6 col-sm-6 col-xs-12 d-flex